JGAguado/ElectroLab/docs/source/assembly.rst

 1. Soldering Iron/Soldering Station:

-.. bibliographic fields (which also require a transform):

-    :Price range: $15 to $50 for a soldering iron, $50 to $150 for a station
-    :Application: Essential for joining electronic components.
+    :Price range: $15 to $50 for a soldering iron, $50 to $150 for a station Essential for joining electronic components.
 Opt for adjustable temperature settings and comfortable grips.
     A soldering iron with a temperature range of around 300°C to 400°C (572°F to 752°F) should cover most electronics soldering tasks.
     A fine conical or chisel tip is generally recommended for electronics work, as it provides precision and control.
     Tip size can vary, but a tip with a width of around 1mm is often a good starting point for most projects.
     Some soldering stations offer interchangeable tips, allowing you to select the most suitable one for your task.
     For general electronics work, a soldering iron in the range of 25-60 watts is suitable.

     .. image:: images/assembly/VTSSC40N.png
         :width: 60%

-        Velleman VTSSC40N solder station

 2. Solder Wire:
     :Price range: $5 to $15 (100g spool)
-    :Application: Material used to create electrical connections.
+    Material used to create electrical connections.
     Common diameters for electronics work include 0.8mm (0.031"), 1.0mm (0.039"), and 1.2mm (0.047").
     Thinner solder (e.g., 0.8mm) is suitable for fine, delicate work, like the **ElectroLab** soldering, while thicker solder (e.g., 1.2mm) can be used for larger components and wires.

     .. image:: images/assembly/solder-wire.jpg
         :width: 60%